sinharitesh/app-pneumonia-detection/README.md

 # Pneumonia Detection App

-Detect Pneumonia in Chest X Rays using a model built with Yolov5 (https://github.com/ultralytics/yolov5).
-The application is capable of detecting and showing the results of an Object Detection model trained with Yolov5.
+Detect Pneumonia in Chest X Rays using Object Detection Model.
+The model is built using Yolov5 (https://github.com/ultralytics/yolov5).
+The application is capable of detecting bounding boxes and conditions associated with the scan.
 The application uses Gradio (https://gradio.app/) for developing the UI.
 This is suitable for the scenario for quick experimentation when we need to make our model(s) available to end users.

 The dataset used here is BIMCV COVID-19+ (https://www.kaggle.com/c/siim-covid19-detection/data).